GetMeoutt/linux_assignment3/README.md

 ### 3. Set up Nginx
 in this step, you will set up the nginx using the file `nginx.conf` in this repository (make sure `nginx` is downloaded)

-the `niginx.conf` have the following content
+the `nginx.conf` have the following content
 (the following setting are from https://wiki.archlinux.org/title/Nginx)
 ```text
 user webgen;